johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 // !!! => true(function(){ return false; });
 ```

-Before diving in you might consider this problem with the grammar/parser and not the evaluation result.
-That is, maybe it shouldn't allow both lambda forms as method/function arguments, but because both forms are valid in the current parser implementation it's only an issue when evaluation takes place.
-Moreover it's only an *obvious* issue when the return type of `doSomething` doesn't allow for invocation.
-In an ideal world the author would arrive at these conclusions early during the process of creating the language.
-Creating a subset of CoffeeScript including the grammar, evaluation rules, and some simple types should help in clarifying the issue and will hopefully present a way to avoid it all together.

-The goal then is to apply some formalism to CoffeeScript in the hopes of finding a way to prevent these types of issues for language designers.
-With that in mind, a good place to would be the way in which the language evaluates to produce expressions like the second one that "go wrong" in some fashion.
+It's easy to see where this might cause issues given that the only difference between the two expressions is a single character of whitespace.
+The goal then is to apply some formalism to this part of CoffeeScript.
+Ideally that will result in an approach, technique, or tool that can point out problems like this to a language designer _during_ the process of language creation.

 ## Operational Semantics

-Operational Semantics is one way [!!] to formalise the meaning of a programming language constructs by defining the way terms evaluate or reduce to values.
-We'll build a basic understanding of how it works by borrowing heavily from Pierce's book Types and Programming Lanaguages.
-This includes a basic language dealing with boolean values.
+Operational Semantics is one way [!!] to formalise the semantics of a programming language.
+We'll build a basic understanding of how it works by borrowing an example from Pierce's book _Types and Programming Lanaguages_ [!!].

 <div class="center">
   <img style="width: 60%" src="/assets/images/diagrams/bool-grammar.png"></img>